ucan-wg/delegation/README.md

 Keeping the window of validity as short as possible is RECOMMENDED.
 Limiting the time range can mitigate the risk of a malicious user abusing a UCAN.
 However, this is situationally dependent.
 It may be desirable to limit the frequency of forced reauthorizations for trusted devices.
 Due to clock drift, time bounds SHOULD NOT be considered exact.
 A buffer of ±60 seconds is RECOMMENDED.

 Several named points of time in the UCAN lifecycle can be found in the [high level spec][UCAN].

-[^js-num-size]: JavaScript has a single numeric type ([`Number`][JS Number]) for both integers and floats.
-This representation is defined as a [IEEE-754] double-precision floating point number, which has a 53-bit significand.

 Below are a couple examples: